japhero/ObsidianMain/Archives/Projects/PID/PID Code Documentation.md

-This is the explanation for individual code segments and ideas for future reference and for grading of the PID assignment
+This is the explanation for individual code segments and ideas for future reference and for grading of the PID assignment #Engineering

 ## RPM computation
 The RPM computation is the system which takes the Rotations per minute and also manages the overall debug functions to efficiently allow consistent output.

 ### Initial development Problems